alexaguileralopez/modelling-airbnbs-property-listing-dataset-/README.md

 ## REUSING THE FRAMEWORK

 Now, the label chosen is the integer number of bedrooms.
 The previous label used in the last section 'Category', is now used as another feature, even though it is not a numerical value.
+In order to do that, an argument to the method load airbnb is added as Category:

+    def load_airbnb(df= pd.DataFrame , label=str, Category = False):

+If specified True, the features will contain the 'Category' column as well.